vmware-archive/container-tracer/docs/container-tracer-api.md

-Example request `curl http://<node>:<port>/v1/pods --header "Content-Type: application/json" --request "GET" | jq` to get a list of all pods.
-The entry describing a jaeger operator pod looks like that:
+Example request `curl http://<node>:<port>/v1/pods --header "Content-Type: application/json" --request "GET" | jq` for a list of all pods.
+The entry describing a jaeger operator pod looks like this:

 ``` shell
 ...